Project Management Tools | A Successful Manager But Never A Successful Project?

 Here are two real world examples, both of which I experienced directly.
 They illustrate how some managers learn to thrive on failure and where too much project success actually causes them problems.

-Running all over putting out emergencies1.
-The Fire Fighter.
+Running all over putting out emergenciesThe Fire Fighter

-We were in a meeting with our stakeholders to appraise them on our progress and to get their feedback.
+We were in a meeting with our stakeholders to apprise them on our progress and to get their feedback.
 Suddenly, no kidding, Fire Fighter breaks into the room and breathlessly outlines a major security problem with our classified network upgrade.
 He had already contacted our higher headquarters to alert them that action was going to be needed.
 He had just gotten off the phone with the budget folks and found some incremental funds to cover the shortfall.
 He had contacted the organization who had the specialized and rare security hardware and gotten them to allocate some emergency spares to meet our need.
 Everyone around the room tuned in to the emergency and were ready to do their part.
 They had done this many times before.

 Outside the meeting, Fire Fighter came up to me looking a bit sheepish.
-After a moment, he said very simply: “I don’t know how to help when things are planned like this.
+After a moment he said very simply: “I don’t know how to help when things are planned like this.
 What do I do?”
 Now, he was not an IT guy.
 He was our organization’s Security Chief.
 He just did a lot more than security.
-I told him the rest of the organization had plenty of problems that will continue to need his special attention.
+I told him the rest of the organization had plenty of challenges that will continue to need his special attention.
 He also agreed, in the future, to first give me a call before declaring an IT emergency.

 Fire Fighter thrived on the emergency.
 The organization had rewarded and regularly promoted him for his efforts.
 He needed emergencies.

-Thriving on finding and fixing buggy software2.
-Thriving On Defective Software.
+Thriving on finding and fixing buggy softwareThriving On Defective Software

 Chance would have it that my boss needed me to go and review a major contract effort that was not going well.
 I would be out of the office for several weeks and generally out of touch with my software development team.
-Things had been going along fine, so I didn’t see much risk with this.
+Things had been going along fine so I didn’t see much risk with this.
 After several weeks I returned to what looked like utter chaos.

 Or was it?